rwkliu/my_blockchain/README.md

 * sync: synchronize all of the nodes such that all nodes are composed of the same blocks.
 * quit: save the blockchain to a backup file and quit the program.

-### Things to Improve
-* Point args.read_buffer to output of my_readline
-* Combine command array and command_strings into hash map
-* Reduce if-else statements in nid function
-* Create generic linked list function library
-* Try implementing an array of pointers to a linked list of bids
-* Implement loading a blockchain from a backup file
-* Implement '*' functionality

 ### The Core Team